 The award is given to one graduate and one undergraduate student from each academic school in the current graduating class.
-Each graduating class includes four conferrals: August 15, November 15, February 15, and May 15.
+Each graduating class includes six conferrals: August 1, October 1, December 1, February 1, April 1, and June 1.

 - Have consistent participation in discussion forums, etc.

 - Have made an impact on peers and leadership at the University through co-curricular or service activities

 - Additional leadership or scholarly achievements that can be documented by the nominator